MA Portfolio Guidelines

 The format of the portfolio submitted to the Arts and Humanities office must conform generally with the University's standards for theses and dissertations.
 Good quality bond paper (100% cotton content, 16- to 20-pound weight), the standard 8 1/2 - by 11-inch sheet size, conventional margins and type styles (with 10 to 12 characters per inch for the text itself) are usual in all academic work and are required for the portfolio.

-Students submit the final copy to the Arts and Humanities office in velo binding, with a clear front and blue vinyl back cover (available at most copy centers).
+Students submit the final copy to the Arts and Humanities office in tape binding, with a clear front, black tape and black vinyl back cover (available at the UTD Copy Center).
 Inside, the signature page for the supervising committee comes first; then a standard title page precedes each paper or writing project.
 Appended are examples of the signature and title pages.
 The two papers are separated by a single blank sheet and are paginated individually (at the bottom and center of each page after the first).

-Students are urged to consult Alice Salazar (Alice Salazar) at the Arts and Humanities graduate desk about any questions or problems concerning the format and to bring the penultimate draft for her review before preparing the final version for submission.
+Students are urged to consult Alice Salazar Presti (Alice Salazar Pesti) at the Arts and Humanities graduate desk about any questions or problems concerning the format and to bring the penultimate draft for her review before preparing the final version for submission.